 Table of Contents

-COVID-19, one of these viruses, can cause mild respiratory problems in some humans while leading to more serious and life-threatening conditions (such as pneumonia, bronchitis, and kidney failure) in others.
-People who are older or immunocompromised are most severely affected by the virus.
-COVID-19 is the seventh documented form of coronavirus.
+At this point in the pandemic, people are familiar with the most common symptoms of COVID-19, such as fever, loss of sense of smell and taste, and fatigue.
+COVID-19 can cause mild respiratory problems in some humans while leading to more serious and life-threatening conditions (such as pneumonia, bronchitis, and kidney failure) in others.

 According to the World Health Organization, the basic symptoms of COVID-19 mimic those of the flu.
-Patients will usually be fatigued, experience a cough, and run a temperature.
-Some patients might feel pain in their bones and joints.
+People will usually be fatigued, experience a cough, and run a temperature.
+Some people might feel pain in their bones and joints.
 Some might have diarrhea.
-The symptoms usually start out quite mild and then gradually build up.
+Symptoms usually start out quite mild and then gradually build up.

-There is a small subset of the population that will become infected by COVID-19 but won’t develop any symptoms or experience any malaise.
-However, they might still unknowingly pass on COVID-19 to other people, including those in poor health or who have weakened immune systems.
+There is a subset of the population that will become infected by COVID-19 but won’t develop any symptoms or experience any malaise.
+However, they might still unknowingly pass on COVID-19 to other people, including those in poor health or with weakened immune systems.

-As many as 80 percent of the people who get COVID-19 will recover without needing significant treatment.
-Statistically, however, one in six people who become infected will go on to develop serious symptoms, such as extremely shallow and labored breathing.
+As many as 80 percent of the people who get COVID-19 will recover without significant treatment.
 People over the age of 60 and people with underlying medical conditions may develop a serious illness or have their pre-existing condition exacerbated by COVID-19.

 Does Coronavirus Affect the Eyes or Vision?